tambow44/KNKing_C_Modern_Approach/README.md

  ## Information

- All testing was done on CYGWIN_NT-10.0 3.0.6 x86_64, Compiling with clang v5.0.1+ .
- The compiler has been set to run the C89 or C99 standard (per King's instructions).
+ All testing was done on Darwin Kernel Version 18.7.0, compiling with clang-1001.0.46.4 The compiler has been set to run the C89 or C99 standard (per King's instructions), I will specify where C89 is run (C99 takes precedence).

  ```bash
  $ clang hello.c -o hello.o -Wall -Wextra -Wpedantic -std=c99